printvis/OpenSource/CIM Move Controller and Device Data to PrintVis/CIM Upgrade Instructions.md

 #!!!This will not move custom fields in "PVS CIM Controller" and "PVS CIM Device"!!!
 #!!!Add the custom fields into the 'PTE CIM 1 - upg temp tables'!!!**

-Cloud only needs to follow the outline above, where they can ignore the Powershell script OnPrem  Container - use the appropriate Powershell script before running the script - update the input section in the top of the script.
+Cloud only needs to follow the information outlined above and below, where they can ignore the Powershell script OnPrem / Container - use the appropriate Powershell script, before running the script - update the input section in the top of the script.

 1. Install App 1 'PTE CIM 1 - upg temp tables'
 2. Install App 2 'PTE CIM 1 - Move Data into Temp'